The Siguanaba

-Delve into an ancient tale of the Spanish conquest of the Mayan lands in Latin America and discover the truth behind La Siguanaba.
-Experience a story full of suspense, mystery, and adventure as you uncover the secrets of this mythical being.
+Immerse yourself in the captivating tale of the Spanish conquest of the Mayan lands in Latin America and unearth the chilling truths behind La Siguanaba.
+Prepare for a narrative filled with suspense, mystery, and exhilarating adventure as you unravel the secrets of this enigmatic mythical being.

 “I wanted to briefly touch on the deeper conflicts going on during this conquest, such as the rape of the local women, and the demonization of the native spiritual traditions by the Catholic church.”